-Once it is noticed that the baby’s diaper needs changed, gather up the supplies that you need and prepare a changing area for the baby.
+Once you notice that the baby’s diaper needs changed, gather up the supplies that you need and prepare a changing area for the baby.
 Supplies that are typically needed to change the baby’s diaper include a fresh diaper, baby wipes, and diaper powder.
 The changing area must be a flat area that is able to contain the baby while providing you with enough room to work.
 It is beneficial if the area is big enough to hold all of your supplies within easy reach.

 Speed is another important thing to remember when changing a baby’s diaper.
 Babies rarely want to simply lie around.
 They often want to be up and exploring, and exploring without a diaper can be even more fun for them.
 If you change the baby’s diaper quickly and efficiently, then you do not have to worry about the baby fussing too much.
 This can make the diaper changing experience less stressful for everyone involved.